-For more about No Index and other meta robots, see Configuring SEO for Individual Posts below.
+For more about No Index and other meta robots, see the Configuring SEO for Individual Posts section further down this page.

-5. The Post Title setting is where you configure how your individual post titles should appear to search engines and on search results pages.
+1. The Post Title/Page Title setting is where you configure how your individual post/page titles should appear to search engines and on search results pages.

-6. The Post Meta Description will adapt and display information specific to each post.
+2. The Post Meta/Page Meta Description will adapt and display information specific to each post/page.
 Here is where you can really play around with the available macros to customize exactly how your site content should appear in search results.

 - If you have a blog with multiple authors, and would like search results for each one of them, try including the

 %%name%%macro which is replaced with the post/page author’s “nicename”.

 - Or if your site is a photoblog, you may want to use the